University of Seoul

 The University of Seoul (UOS; 서울시립대학교) is a municipal public university in Seoul, South Korea.
-UOS is famous in South Korea for a large number of alumni working as national or municipal government officials.
-UOS is specialized in urban science and has top-tier programs environmental engineering, taxation, transportation engineering, urban planning and design, landscape architecture, and urban administration.
+UOS is famous in South Korea for a very large number of alumni working as national or municipal government officials in South Korea.
+UOS specializes in urban science and has top-tier programs in environmental engineering, taxation, transportation engineering, urban planning and design, landscape architecture, and urban administration.

 UOS is a public university funded and supported by the Seoul Metropolitan Government.
-Academic programs of UOS have been set to support necessities of the Seoul Metropolitan Government.
+Academic programs of UOS have been set to support the necessities of the Seoul Metropolitan Government.
 Hence, UOS functions as a think-tank in formulating and supporting the major policy goals of the Seoul Metropolitan Government, along with basic research and education.
 UOS has a goal of becoming an international center for the urban sciences.

 History

 The University of Seoul was founded as Kyung Sung Public Agricultural College in 1918 and renamed as University of Seoul in 1987.
 In 2012, the mayor of Seoul, Park Won-soon, implemented a campaign promise, "Half-priced tuition" as soon as he started his term.
 The half-priced tuition was initiated in UOS first so that it would drive other universities to decrease their tuition.
 In 2013, UOS tuition per semester ranged from $915 to $1,441 (two semesters a year, 1,117.3 won/$ in 2013).
 Because of high quality of education and low tuition of UOS, admission process has been more competitive.